akehler/akehler.github.io/_pages/about.md

 My current students are <a HREF="https://sites.google.com/ucsd.edu/joshuawampler">Joshua Wampler</a> and <a href="https://pennydy.github.io/">Penny Pan</a>.

+Congratuations to <a HREF="https://sites.google.com/ucsd.edu/joshuawampler">Joshua Wampler</a>, who successfully defended his thesis on 12/9/24!

 I'm teaching Lign 17 (Making and Breaking Codes) this quarter (Fall 2024).
 My office hours are Mondays 1-2 (in person; AP&M 2442) and Fridays 3:30-5 (remote; contact me for room info).